European Centre of Excellence for Civilian Crisis Management: Organisation

 Based in Berlin, the CoE consists of a director, contracted staff, seconded staff, advisory board, and chairperson.

 The Director, who is appointed by the CoE’s members, has overall responsibility for the Centre’s work.
 Dr Volker Jacoby served as Founding Director from 2020 to 2025.
 Former Finnish politician and State Secretary, Johanna Sumuvuori, joined the Centre as Director in April 2025.

 Day-to-day operations of the CoE are undertaken by both contracted staff and seconded Senior Advisors, who work together to achieve the CoE's objectives and help maximise the potential of EU Civilian Crisis Management.
 As of 2025, 14 different nationalities were represented amongst CoE staff.
 Seconded staff – in the form of Senior Advisors – represent one of the main contributions of CoE members to the Centre, with member governments providing highly qualified experts to work at the Centre for defined periods of time.

 In 2025, an Advisory Board was established to provide advice and strategic direction to the Director, on behalf of the Centre’s members.
-The Advisory Board currently consists of representatives from Germany, Sweden, Romania, Portugal, and Finland.
+The Advisory Board currently consists of representatives from Germany, Ireland, Sweden, Romania, Portugal, and Finland.
 Membership of the Advisory Board is limited to the CoE’s member countries, who may serve a term of no more than four years.

 Alongside the Advisory Board, the CoE is also supported by a Chairperson.
 The Centre’s members elect a representative among themselves to serve as Chairperson for a two-year term.
 The Chairperson is responsible for chairing the annual General Meeting and receives automatic membership of the Advisory Board.
 The current Chair is Sweden.